MicroEJ/VEEPort-STMicroelectronics-STM32F7508-DK/stm32f7508_freertos-bsp/projects/microej/README.rst

 |BOARD_NAME| BSP
 ================

-This project contains the BSP sources of the |PLATFORM| for the
+This project contains the BSP sources of the |VEEPORT| for the
 |BOARD_NAME|.

-This document does not describe how to setup the |PLATFORM|.
+This document does not describe how to setup the |VEEPORT|.
 Please refer to the `README`_ for that.

 Board Configuration